aukeschaap/backend/Architecture.md

 This architecture enables:

 * Secure public access via a JWT-authenticated Gateway
+* Application-level RBAC for custom access control
+* Persistent job logging and recovery
-* Fine-grained control over deployments and rollouts via a dedicated Admin API
+* Safe administrative control via a dedicated Admin API
-* Safe background automation through a scheduler Job Pod
-* Full observability of host and pod health
+* Self-healing and observable system components
-* Clear separation of environments within a single-node k3s setup
+* Clear namespace isolation across environments

-This design is robust enough for production use, flexible enough for development and CI/CD, and minimal in terms of moving parts — perfect for a single-machine k3s deployment. 🔧
+This design is robust enough for production use, flexible enough for CI/CD and dev testing, and lightweight enough to run on a single-node k3s cluster. 💠